 The Federal Highway Administration is an agency that approves products for use on federal highways.
 When there is an accident on the road, there could be many contributing factors.
 This is equally true for single-vehicle accidents, as it is for multiple-vehicle crashes.
 A personal injury lawyer can thoroughly investigate the details of your case and identify any and all faulty parties—state departments, federal government, manufacturing companies, and many more.

-Whatever you do, do NOT assume the accident was your fault until you have spoken with a Fairbanks car accident attorney.
+Whatever you do, do NOT assume fault in a single-vehicle accident until you have spoken with a Fairbanks car accident attorney.
 If you do, you could give away compensation that is rightfully yours—money that could help you to pay for your medical bills, lost wages, pain, and suffering.
-Call us for a free consultation.
+Contact us for a free consultation.

 My Airbag Did Not Deploy; Do I Have a Case Against the Car Manufacturer?